LambdaTest/documentation/docs/junit-report.md

 :::note
 - Authenticate the API using your LambdaTest username and access key, and replace `build_id`, `job_id` and `shard_id` for which you want to fetch report.
 - It is recommended to run the sharding test(via HyperExecute CLI) in the verbose mode i.e. with the **--verbose** flag.
 This allows the shard ID(task ID) and build ID(Job ID) to be displayed in the logs and then they can be used to fetch the above reports.
-- The `encoder=true` parameter can be used to avoid decoding of certain characters.
-Decoding is typically done at the server's end making the report more readable.
+- In case the report is not a valid XML format, the `encoder=true` parameter can be utilized to prevent the decoding of certain characters.
+Decoding is usually performed at the server's end to enhance the readability of the report.
 :::

 <nav aria-label="breadcrumbs">